lateralblast/just/README.md

 - Help information
 - Version information
-- Debug and verbose commandline arguments/options to help with code debuging/quality
+- Debug and verbose command-line arguments/options to help with code debugging/quality
 - Some additional base code checking capability (call out to shellcheck)
 - Dryrun mode capability
 - The ability to split larger scripts into modules which are loaded at run time